 Considering to visit Africa?
 I recommend you to start with Senegal, a country with no extreme weather conditions, acceptable facilities and the most welcoming people.
-These are some of my travel memories to this country, including a few suggestions and advice for first time Africa visitors.
+These are some of my travel memories to this country, including a few suggestions and advice to go backpacking Senegal.

 Having grown up in Southern Spain -so near, yet so far from the forgotten continent- I always felt a particular affection for Africa.
-Since childhood, I have been incredibly interested in its culture and history; I listened to African music and generally felt connected to this huge and complex continent.
+Since childhood, I have been incredibly interested in its culture and history; I listened to African music, had a big African bucket list and generally felt connected to this huge and complex continent.
 But the truth is, I did not meet many people who shared this interest.
 Most of my friends dreamed about places like Paris or New York, not remote African towns.

 It was not until I moved to Berlin in 2011 that I met Kappi, a very good friend and a soul mate in regards to Africanism.
 Kappi, who lived in both Berlin and Dakar, never stopped trying to persuade me to visit the country of her heart and, though I was broke at that time and could not afford the ticket, I knew someday I would see Senegal through Kappi’s eyes.

 In 2013, I finally had the savings I needed and didn’t think twice before booking my flight, destination: Dakar.
-These are some of my memories including a few suggestions and advice for first time in Africa visitors.
+These are some of my memories including a few suggestions and advice to go backpacking Senegal.

-One of Africa’s most stable nations, Senegal is definitely not boring.
+One of Africa’s most stable nations, Senegal is not boring at all.
 Dakar, its capital, is a vivid introduction to the country, where elegance meets chaos, noise, colorful markets, and a vibrant nightlife.
-When the sun sets, clubs fill with people dancing sensually, while in the street you can clearly hear the call to prayer for Muslim devotees.
+When the sun sets, clubs fill in with people dancing sensually, while in the street you can clearly hear the call to prayer for Muslim devotees.
 A contradiction?
 For sure not in Senegal, a country made up of paradoxes where reality surpasses reason.

 Senegal is a perfect starting point with the African continent.
 Being a country with no extreme climate conditions, welcoming people and admissible facilities, Senegal is considered the “soft Africa”.
 Much less touristic and perhaps not as attractive as Tanzania and Kenya, Senegal is not a country to see, but rather to experience.